BlinkTagInc/node-gtfs/README.md

 By default, it will look for a `config.json` file in the project root.
 To specify a different path for the configuration file:

-    gtfs-import --config-path /path/to/your/custom-config.json
+    gtfs-import --configPath /path/to/your/custom-config.json

 ### Command Line options

 #### Skip Delete
 By default, the import script will delete any existing data with the same `agency_key` from your database.
-If you don't want this to happen, pass the `--skip-delete` flag
+If you don't want this to happen, pass the `--skipDelete` flag

-    gtfs-import --skip-delete
+    gtfs-import --skipDelete

 #### Specify path to config JSON file
 You can specify the path to a config file to be used by the import script.

-    gtfs-import --config-path /path/to/your/custom-config.json
+    gtfs-import --configPath /path/to/your/custom-config.json

 #### Show help
 Show all command line options